CharlieXu2012/Attention/README.md

 IF you want to run depth extraction:

-4) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/PANDORA/DEPTH/ to ./PANDORA_depth/
+4) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/PANDORA/DEPTH/ or /srv/data/shared/PANDORA/PANDORA_DEPTH_cropped/ to ./PANDORA_depth/

 IF not:

 4) Move the file from ./PANDORA_depth/Pre/ to ./PANDORA_features/

+5) Copy the GRANADE .json keypoint files from the server, located in /srv/data/shared/GRANADE/KEYPOINTS/ to ./GRANADE_keypoints/

+6) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/GRANADE/RGB_DEPTH/  to ./GRANADE_depth/

 # To run feature generation:
 $python main_feature_parse --dataset 1 --depth False --oversampling False --method 2